Settlement Information for Newcomers

 For more information:

 Moving to a new country can be challenging – adjusting can be difficult.
 You may feel extremely sad or upset, or may even think about suicide.
 In British Columbia, many communities have crisis centres to help people in emotional crisis, such as depression, suicidal thoughts or family and marriage problems.
-If you are in a crisis, you should call the Distress Phone Services at 1-800-SUICIDE (1-800-784-2433) or visit their website.
+If you are in a crisis, you should call 1-800-SUICIDE (1-800-784-2433) or call or text 9-8-8.

 For more information: